go-gorm/gen/README.md

 - `if`/`else if`/`else` the condition accept a bool parameter or operation expression which conforms to Golang syntax.
 - `where` The `where` clause will be inserted only if the child elements return something.
 The key word  `and` or `or`  in front of clause will be removed.
 And `and` will be added automatically when there is no junction keyword between query condition clause.
 - `Set` The  `set` clause will be inserted only if the child elements return something.
 The `,` in front of columns array will be removed.And `,` will be added automatically when there is no junction keyword between query coulmns.
+- `Range` The `range` clause range over the param which must be an array, conforms to Golang syntax. word starts with `$` indicates the variable inside range.
+Different from Golang range, key word `RANGE` should be the first place.
 - `...` Coming soon

 ###### `If` clause